DarkArmy786/Over-The-Wire-Bandit/Digital Forensic Assignment.md

-# Over-The-Wire-Bandit
+# Over-The-Wire-Bandit ( Level 1-10 )
 This repository contains a step-by-step guide for solving levels 0 through 10 of the Bandit wargame from OverTheWire.
 Each level includes commands, explanations, and tips to help beginners understand Linux basics and cybersecurity principles.

-Bandit Level 0 → Level 1
+# Bandit Level 0 → Level 1
+ssh bandit0@bandit.labs.overthewire.org -p 2220
 Key Takeaways: learn how to log into a server using SSH from a command-line terminal.
 The password for the next level is stored in a file called readme located in the home directory.
 Use this password to log into bandit1 using SSH.
 Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.

-ssh bandit0@bandit.labs.overthewire.org -p 2220

 File: readme
 Password for Level 1: ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If